MarkHanoteau/MarkHanoteau.github.io/assets/Scrum-definition.md

 Imagine feeling empowered by guidance and validation from peers, customers and stakeholders as you progress through your work.
 Imagine being able to pivot your work and respond to this feedback in iterative and innovative measures, mitigating risk along the way.

-This is the essence of Scrum.
+The essence of Scrum is to generate value.

 **Understanding Scrum - Step 2: Now let´s add Scrum concepts.**